-- To enable or disable the Do Not Disturb, proceed as follows: - 1.
-Press OPTIONS, then press PROGRAMMING. - 2.
-Press the DO NOT DISTURB (to the right of the LCD) to toggle the Do Not Disturb feature on or off. - 3.
-Press EXIT. - To set a do not disturb condition at your telephone when a call rings at your station, - 1.
-Hear ringing and notice incoming call information in display. - 2.
-Select DO NOT DISTURB option.
+• To set a do not disturb condition at your telephone when a call rings at your station,

+- 1. Hear ringing and notice incoming call information in display. - Select DND option.
 Ringing will stop, caller will hear the do not disturb tone, and your telephone will remain in DND until you disable the feature (described above). - To override a do not disturb condition at another telephone, use the procedure detailed in section 3.10.